National Crime Syndicate: History

 The media dubbed the enforcement arm of the Syndicate "Murder, Inc.", a gang of Brooklyn mafiosi who carried out murders in the 1930s and 1940s for various crime bosses.
 It was headed by Buchalter and Anastasia, who reported to commission members Lansky and Adonis, and included many infamous mobsters.

 Murder Inc. consisted of two factions.
 One was the Jewish Brownsville Boys headed by Abe "Kid Twist" Reles, who reported to Lepke Buchalter and Jacob "Gurrah" Shapiro.
 The other was the Italian Ocean Hill Hooligans led by Harry "Happy" Maione, who reported to Albert Anastasia.
-Bugsy Siegel was involved in many of Murder Incorporated's murders, but as a leading figure instead of a soldier.
+Bugsy Siegel was involved in many of Murder Inc.'s murders, but as a leading figure instead of a soldier.

 In his biography of Meyer Lansky, Little Man (1991), journalist Robert Lacey argued that no National Crime Syndicate ever existed.
 "The idea of a National Crime Syndicate is often confused with the Mafia.
 Yet they are not the same thing," probably referring to the American Mafia.

 Although many of its members were imprisoned, and some were executed, the demise of the organization is as uncertain as its origins.
 By the late 1940s, Murder Inc. and most of its non-Italian components were defunct.
 Some individuals, such as Lansky, continued to operate as affiliates of Italian groups.